pierrediedhiou/cybersecurity-journey/glossary.md

 - **GPU** — Graphics Processing Unit, specialized hardware originally for image processing, also widely used for password cracking due to its ability to perform massive parallel computations
+- **GUID** — Globally Unique Identifier, a unique reference number used to identify a Meterpreter session or object
+- **getsystem** — Meterpreter command that attempts to automatically escalate privileges to SYSTEM level on a Windows target
 ## H
 - **Hash** — A fixed-length string generated from data, used to verify integrity
 - **Have I Been Pwned** — Tool that tells you if an email address has appeared